 Scattering The Ashes is the story of a young man and his father told through travels to locations that were meaningful to them.
-This story is also told through the real life confrontations Sam faces as he returns to work and is forced to confront a contentious situation.
-As he tries to make sense of this difficult period, Sam has to confront his father’s past history and decision as an educator himself.
+This story is also told through the real life confrontations Sam faces as he returns to work and is forced to deal with a contentious situation.
+As he tries to make sense of this difficult period, Sam has to confront his father’s past history and decisions as an educator himself.

 Fortunately, it is during his travels that Sam meets a special young woman, Rachel Parker, who helps bring direction, clarity, and focus to him.
-Through his experiences with Rachel, Sam Holmes makes the critical decisions that will impact the rest of his life.
+A runner herself, and experienced marathoner, Rachel provides inspiration, guidance, and support to Sam.
+As such, it is through his experiences with Rachel that Sam Holmes makes the critical decisions that will impact the rest of his life.

 Reviewers for this work have been extremely positive.
 The story has been called “delightful” and “uplifting.”

 One reviewer stated, “I enjoyed Paul’s story very much.
 It led me to deep thoughts on death and on all sorts of life stuff.
 The writing has good flow and good characterization.”

 Author Paul Semendinger has been told of this work, “You have something special on your hands.”